Hezekiah-Elisha/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1-confused smiley - a script that displays a confused smiley "(Ôo)'
 ## cat /etc/passwd
 2-hellofile - Displays the content of the /etc/passwd file
+## cat /etc/passwd /etc/hosts
+3-twofiles - Displays the content of /etc/passwd and /etc/hosts